jr3cermak/particle/misc/Linux/RPi3/LocalCloud.md

 particle config localCloud
 ```

-# Start setting up the "localCloud" server
+# Start setting up the local cloud server

-NOTE: These commands are run on the server running the "localCloud"
+NOTE: The following commands are run on the server running the local
-software.
-One terminal is in use now running `node main.js`, log in
+cloud software.
+One terminal is in use running `node main.js`.
+Use
-again and get to the command line to run more commands to set
+a fresh terminal to log in again and get to the command line to run
-things up.
+more commands to set things up.

 ## Log in again and switch to the `pi` user